Cruise Extras Worth Paying For. And Those That Are Not

-It’s easy to blow a small fortune on all the add-ons offered by the cruise lines.
-So, which you should go for and which to skip.
-Some, as you will see, are opposite to what many cruisers, maybe you too, are doing.
+It’s easy to blow a small fortune on all the add-ons offered by the cruise lines – there can be some many cruise extra costs.
+So, which you should go for and which to skip?
+Some, as you will see, are the opposite to what many cruisers, maybe you too, are doing.
+These are the cruise extras worth paying for and the ones that are not.

 Splash Out On Your Cabin

-In my experience, your cabin while maybe will not make your cruise, it can break the enjoyment of your cruise.
+In my experience, your cabin while not making your entire cruise experience, can break the enjoyment of your cruise.
 Get it wrong and it is hard to have a great time.
-As too many people find out the hard way, as they keep telling me.
+As too many people find out the hard way – or so they keep telling me.

 A better cabin is worth paying extra for.

-Cabins have become more important in post-pandemic cruising, where you need to have a place that you won’t mind being in if you have to quarantine.
-And they are a place you may find you want to spend more time in too as we adapt to the new way of travelling.
+Cabins have become more important in post-pandemic cruising, where you must have a place you wouldn’t mind being in if you had to quarantine.
+And they are places you may find you want to spend more time in, as we adapt to the new way of travelling.

 I believe that a good cabin is worth paying extra for and always do.